rkgttr/generator-rkgttr/README.md

 Create SCSS files for reusable modules or elements in the website e.g buttons, slideshows, galleries, forms etc.

 Tools:
-mixins.scss - Add your mixins here.
+`_mixins.scss` - Add your mixins here.
-variables.scss - Set your variables here, font colours, media queries etc.
+`_variables.scss` - Set your variables here, font colours, media queries etc.

+All the typographic styles are using [Plumber](https://jamonserrano.github.io/plumber-sass/) which is useful to deal with the vertical rythm of your page. if you wish to use it too, you might need to adjust your custom fonts baselines values into `_variables.scss` using this [tool](https://jamonserrano.github.io/plumber-sass/measure/).

 You can write all your mediaqueries as you go by nesting them directly in your code.
 For example: